WyattTheUnknown/CtfWriteups/TryHackMe/DX1LibertyIsland/README.md

 ## Web Server Exploitation

-The first thing I did was look through robots.txt in full this time to see if there if there was anything that nmap didn't catch
+The first thing I did was look through robots.txt in full this time to see if there was anything that nmap didn't catch

 We can see that there is a message left by someone named Alex noting that instead of blocking crawlers in robots.txt, they should just block access altogether